jinsung-kim/jinsung-kim.github.io/_posts/2024-03-30-Inverting-the-Pyramid.md

 **Overall Rating: 8/10**

 Post review thoughts: If this book was about anything other than football, I don't think I would have finished it.
-Not sure I would recommend this to friends, but regardless the best sports book I have read.
+Not sure I would recommend this to friends, but I would say that this is the best sports book I have read.